enonic/lib-explorer/README.md

 * TODO: move should _nodeType filter to must in all queries
 * TODO: remove should type filter from all queries
 * TODO: Move _nodeType = document from should to must in interface code

+### 3.17.0-SNAPSHOT

+* TODO: Require to Enonic XP 7.7 and use internal scheduling instead of lib-cron

 ### 3.16.0